csebooks/java-programming/content.en/standard-library/workshop/json-parser/_index.md

 weight: 1
 ---

 > Parser are the programs that will read and understand (mostly) text content.
-For e/g Java or C Profram files, JSON files etc. In this workshop we are going to create our own JSON parser
+For e/g Java or C Program files, JSON files etc. In this workshop we are going to create our own JSON parser

 Parser consiste two phases

 1. Reading Phase - We read the input sequencially and tokenize
 2. Understand Phase Oerate on these tokens to understand

+Lets define Json at `src/main/java/org/example/parser/Json.java`

 ```java
 public interface Json<T> {